 No, hair loss shampoos cannot prevent hair loss.
 However, they may help in promoting hair growth and adding thickness and volume.

-If your hair loss is associated with a scalp condition such as seborrheic dermatitis or psoriasis, then using shampoos with antifungal or anti-inflammatory agents may help reverse it.
+If your hair loss is associated with a scalp condition such as seborrheic dermatitisi XA common chronic skin condition that affects the oily areas of the body, especially the scalp, causing flaking and scaly patches. or psoriasisi XA chronic skin condition that causes itchy skin, rashes, and scaly patches, mostly on the knees, scalp, elbows, and trunk. , then using shampoos with antifungal or anti-inflammatory agents may help reverse it.
 According to anecdotal evidence, both ketoconazole and hydrocortisone help in boosting hair growth to some extent.
 You can find the best ketoconazole shampoos here.
 Keep in mind that ketoconazole is not approved by FDA for treating hair loss.

 Finally, shampoos with panthenol are claimed to add thickness to the hair.
 Thus, they are known as hair-thickening shampoos.
 This derivative of vitamin B2 is claimed to help in attracting moisture to the hair strands, which makes the hair look thicker, healthier, and shiner.
 However, there is no scientific evidence to prove the same.